bennettoxford/kissh/README.md

 Once this is reviewed and merged, after a short time your account and key should be available to log in with on all our servers.

+## Sudo Access and Passwords

+By default, all of the tech team at the Datalab have sudo access on all our infra.
+However, you do need a password set to use sudo.

+For each server, the first time you log in via SSH, you will need to set a password.
+It should be a strong password, but bear in mind you will need to type it in by hand, most likley.
+It makes sense to reuse the same password across multiple servers, but it's not required.

+If you ever lose or forget your password, you can as one of the team to run the
+following:

+    sudo passwd -de YOUR_GITHUB_USERNAME

+This will delete your password and force a reset next time you SSH in.

 ## Local SSH Config